AmethystWillia/web-module-challenge-scope-and-closure/README.md

 Edit the `ReadMe` file with your answers to the questions below.

 1. In your own words, define closure (1-2 sentences).
-  • Closure is when a function is referencing a variable outside of its functional scope.
+  • Closure is when an inner function is referencing a variable in an outer function.
 2. Study the following code, then answer the questions below.

 ```js